Billmike/portfolio-website/app/blogposts/passwordless-auth-with-sesame.md

 1. You click “Register” and pick a username.
 2. The website sends your request to the Sesame server.
 3. The server generates a special download link for the app, which the site shows to you.
-4. You click the link, and—assuming you already have the app installed, it opens and asks you to do something unusual.
+4. You click the link, and assuming you already have the app installed, it opens and asks you to do something unusual.

 Instead of creating a password, you’re asked to upload an image from your phone.
 After that, you confirm your identity with a biometric check (like FaceID or Fingerprint).